Flann O'Brien: Health and death

 O'Brien was an alcoholic for much of his life and suffered from ill health in his later years.
-He suffered from cancer of the throat and died from a heart attack on the morning of 1 April 1966.
+He was afflicted with cancer of the throat and died from a heart attack on the morning of 1 April 1966.
+In a piece published a few months before his death, he also reported a secondary cancer diagnosis and hospitalisations due to uraemia (a sign of liver failure) and pleurisy: in typical good-humour O'Brien attributed this declining health to "St Augustine's vengeance" over his treatment in The Dalkey Archive.